×

 When we asked people living in Philippines what life is like and how people spend their time, they said:

 "I live outside of Butuan in the province area on Mindanao, it's very nice and quiet.
 My asawa and I are taking short trips around Asia.
 We just got back from Indonesia a few months ago and will be going to South Korea.
 Our electric bill runs around 4,000 php to 4,500 php (80-90 USD) a month, internet - 1,700 php (about 34.00 USD) a month.
 Would love to hear from others on how they are doing.
-I'm 73 and ready to take on the world Lol," explained one person living in Philippines.
+I'm 73 and ready to take on the world Lol," said one person in Philippines.

 GeoBlue is a trusted leader in international health insurance.
 Wherever your destination, GeoBlue can keep you and your family covered with the right health insurance.
 Get a GeoBlue Quote Today!